WikiCoding/spring_completablefuture_threads_contacts_poc/README.md

 Maybe virtual threads is something to explore further in a near future, in order to work in that performance and throughput direction without using Spring Reactive Web

 # Performance
 - First run with 3 as Max Thread pool size using the async endpoint.
-We see that quite a lot of requests are failing due to time out/server rejecting new connections.
+I observed many requests failing due to the thread pool becoming saturated, resulting in RejectedExecutionException when the executor could no longer accept new tasks.
+This is a thread pool exhaustion issue, not a connection rejection at the network level.
 The errors logging to the console started around the 97 VUs and was:
 ```
 ERROR 31236 --- [asynccrudcompletablefuture] [nio-8080-exec-2] o.a.c.c.C.[.[.[/].[dispatcherServlet]    : Servlet.service() for servlet [dispatcherServlet] in context with path [] threw exception [Request processing failed: org.springframework.core.task.TaskRejectedException: ExecutorService in active state did not accept task: java.util.concurrent.CompletableFuture$AsyncSupply@2ced34af] with root cause